Jerónimo Cacciabue

-Jerónimo Cacciabue (born 24 January 1998) is an Argentine professional footballer who plays as a central midfielder for Ekstraklasa club Miedź Legnica, on loan from Newell's Old Boys.
+Jerónimo Cacciabue (born 24 January 1998) is an Argentine professional footballer who plays as a central midfielder for Ecuadorian Serie A club Universidad Católica.

 Career

 Cacciabue began his senior career with Newell's Old Boys, having signed from his local club Montes de Oca.
 The 2017–18 Argentine Primera División season saw Cacciabue begin to feature in senior football, with the midfielder making his pro debut on 16 April 2018 in the league against Talleres; having been an unused substitute three times in all competitions earlier in the season.
 In the match against Talleres, Cacciabue played the full duration of a 2–1 victory; with Newell's winning thanks to an 84th-minute winner from Cacciabue.
 He ended the 2017–18 season with four appearances, before appearing in twenty games in the 2018–19 campaign as he penned new terms.

 On 4 July 2022, Cacciabue moved to Polish Ekstraklasa side Miedź Legnica on a one-year loan with an option to buy.

+On 8 January 2025, Cacciabue left Newell's Old Boys permanently to join Ecuadorian Serie A side Universidad Católica.